Last Updated on

 All the attractions mentioned in this blog are pinned in the interactive map below.
 Follow the numbers and colours of the pins.
 And you can find more information about each attraction by clicking on the individual pin.

-Things to do in Singapore for 2 days: Day 1 (blue pins)
+Things to do in Singapore in 2 days: Day 1 (blue pins)

 1. Try Michelin recommended local food at Hong Lim Market & Food Centre